 Get Moving — How to Save When Relocating

 Whether you are moving across town or across the country, relocating can be an expensive undertaking.
 From moving your belongings, to traveling, to setting up your new home once you get there, there are plenty of opportunities to overspend along the way.
-These money-saving tips will help you plan and execute an affordable relocation strategy.
+These tips will help you save when relocating.